sevidmusic/Roady/README.md

         foreach($sortedRoutes as $routePositionName => $routes) {
             foreach($routes as $routePosition => $route) {
                 $routeOutputStrings[$routePositionName] =
-                $this->getRouteOutput($route);
+                $this->determineRouteOutput($route);
             }
         }
         /**
          * NEW IDEA: Just use modules for everything.
 A router will
-         * provide a pathToRoadyHTMLFileTemplateForCurrentRequest()
+         * provide a pathToRoadyHTMLFileLayoutForCurrentRequest()
-         * method which will determine the appropriate Template by
+         * method which will determine the appropriate Layout by
          * looking at all the modules that define an Authority that
          * mathes the current Request's Authority, and loading the
          * first template found whose name matches the name of the
          * current Request.
-If multiple modules define a Template with
+If multiple modules define a Layout with
          * the same name, only the first template found will be used,
          * the rest will be ignored.
          *